Human Indulgences - Yay or Nay for Cats & Dogs?

 All parts of the marijuana plant are poisonous to dogs and cats because of the plant’s tetrahydrocannabinol (THC) content.
 Marijuana products (e.g. dried, edibles, concentrates, tinctures, transdermals) contain even higher levels of (THC) than an unprocessed plant, making marijuana products an even greater potential threat to pets.

 According to a recent study on marijuana poisoning in pets, most cases are linked to the oral ingestion of edibles, dried marijuana plant parts, and discarded joint butts.
-Therefore, marijuana plants, THC products, and even discarded parts of marijuana products need to be kept away from pets.
+Therefore, both marijuana products and discarded parts of marijuana products need to be kept away from pets.

 For both cats and dogs, signs of weed or marijuana ingestion include the following: